 Racism, police brutality, and racial violence can be complicated and possibly overwhelming issues to unpack, requiring an intimate understanding of segregation, income inequality, the criminal justice system, and more.
 It can be a lot, especially if these topics are new for you.
-Many Americans are turning to streaming platforms to learn more these topics, as evidenced by The Help, which is currently the most-viewed movie on Netflix.
+Many Americans are turning to streaming platforms to learn more on these topics, as evidenced by The Help, which rocketed to the most-viewed movie on Netflix earlier this summer.
 However, movies like The Help, Crash, Green Book, and more have been widely criticized by many (including Viola Davis who regrets taking her role in The Help) as narratives that center white protagonists's viewpoints, emotions, and character arcs while using black trauma and pain to do so.
 To help you learn more and cut through the white noise, here's a list of some great series and documentaries that center black perspectives and are a strong starting point for understanding these pressing social issues — and how all Americans are affected by them.
 This is just a very short list; for more, check out PBS's large library of shows and documentaries and a trove of content on BET and BET+.

 1. When They See Us (Netflix, 2019)